bderenzo/misc-utils/README.md

+# misc-utils

+A collection of tiny portable shell script utilities.

 # Misc Utils

+* `bak` - Create a backup of files or directories
 * `bw` - Display bandwith (up and down) for an interface
 * `certinfo` - Display basic certificate information from a domain
 * `cof` - Generate base64 encoded archive for copy and paste data